 Dislikes: Disceit, animal abuse, idiot drivers, mushrooms, short weekends, summer, drama of any kind

-Likes: Long holidays, folksy music, pets (especially dogs and rats), pizza, unnecessary shopping sprees, pretty hair and make-up days, grow-your-own-veggies and very much my husband
+Likes: Long holidays, food festivals, folksy music, pets (especially dogs and rats), pizza, unnecessary shopping sprees, pretty hair and make-up days, grow-your-own-veggies and my camera kit.

 Occupation: Professional foodie.
 Amateur photographer.
-Experienced traveler and hopefully soon a recognised food blogger.
+Experienced traveler and hopefully soon a recognised food writer.
 But the job that pays the bills?
 Administrative stuff.

 My journey with food started at a very young age, as it often does.
 It’s a passion that takes hold of you when you are still too small to sit at the dinner table properly without being propped up on several cushions.
 It’s in your blood long before you understand that an eggplant, a brinjal and an aubergine are all the same.
 It’s a way of life, and once that taste for good food starts to develop, it becomes a life-long love affair that’s second to none.